This page was written by Yehonathan Shatz.

 The Hebrew vowels follow the common five vowel scheme, a e i o u.
 In Musa, these are written .
 The shape of the letters represent how they are pronounced: i is pronounced with the mouth almost closed, and the lips aren't rounded, so it's spelled with a closed, sharp shape. u is made with the lips almost closed, and rounded, so it's written with a smooth, closed shape. e is a more open version of i, so we open up the triangle to write it.
 Similarly, o is a more open version of u, so we write it with an open circle.
 Finally, a is the most open shape.
 To maximize the contrast of shapes, we write it with an open square, opening downwards, unlike the two other open shapes.

 Remember, in Musa, we spell things as we say them.
 Every vowel is written out, and there are no silent letters.
-Musa shows stress by writing stressed vowels high, so you can write the difference between אכל okhél (he eats) and אכל ókhel (food), and similar words.
+Musa shows stress by writing stressed vowels above the consonants, so you can write the difference between אכל okhél (he eats) and אכל ókhel (food), and similar words.

 Hebrew has two glottal consonants (consonants which are pronounced at the back of the throat).
 The first is the glottal stop ʔ.
 Musa writes this consonant with the letter .
 The other Hebrew glottal consonant is the voiceless glottal fricative, h.
 Musa writes this consonant with the letter .